Albans98/AI_Player/README.md

 In the game of Gomoku (as for tic-tac-toe), the first player has more chances to win.
 Then we used the **long-pro variant :**

-• player 1 (black) places a pawn in the center of the board (H8)
+  - player 1 (black) places a pawn in the center of the board (H8)
-• player 2 (white) can place a pawn anywhere
+  - player 2 (white) can place a pawn anywhere
-• then player 1 can place a pawn anywhere except in a square of size 7x7 from the center H8.
+  - then player 1 can place a pawn anywhere except in a square of size 7x7 from the center H8.
-• Then the game is going normally
+  - Then the game is going normally

 ## 👩‍💻 Just tell me what to do

-In order to play this game, you can download the `AI_Project.py` file and launch it using the command line `python AI_Project.py`.
+In order to play this game, you can download the `AI_Project.py` file and launch it in command line `python AI_Project.py`.

 Then, follow the instructions displayed on the shell.
 (French version)